Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 Who performs the test?

 A specially trained nuclear medicine technologist will perform the test in the Nuclear Medicine department of the hospital, or at an outpatient imaging center.
-The nuclear medicine doctor will review the images and report the findings.

 How should I prepare for the test?